homer0/prettier-plugin-jsdoc/README.md

 2. The dependencies will be updated after every merge.
 3. The tests will run before pushing.

 > ⚠️ When the linter and formatter runs for staged files, if the file is importing Prettier, it may fail due to Prettier being ESM.
-This is temporary, and the workaround for now is to run `npm run lint:all` and commit with `-n`.
+This is temporary, and the workaround for now is to run `pnpm run lint:all` and commit with `-n`.

 #### Commits convention